-Commentary – 1st Quarter 2019
+Commentary – 3rd Quarter 2019

-For the quarter ended March 31, 2019, the Small Cap Value Strategy increased 17.07% gross (16.91% net of fees) versus an 11.93% rise for the Russell 2000 Value Index.
+For the quarter ended September 30, 2019, the Small Cap Value Strategy declined 2.28% gross (-2.39% net of fees) versus a loss of 0.57% for the Russell 2000 Value Index.
 For the year-to-date period, the Strategy is up 17.90% gross (17.41% net of fees) compared with 12.82% for the benchmark.

 In conclusion, thank you for your investment in the Small Cap Value Strategy.
 We will continue to work hard to justify your confidence and trust.